siddharthsaumya/Access-camera-android/README.md

 # Access-camera-android
-Part of code to access the camera in android\n
+Part of code to access the camera in android<br/>
 Paste all these codes in their given folder and you'll get desirable results